 NARUC has a growing, dynamic Communications Department that supports the Association’s goal to keep its members apprised of current developments of regulatory interest.
 This team does this through:

 Through its international programs, NARUC facilitates opportunities to work with foreign regulators, both by travelling abroad and working remotely from the United States.

 Members learn much from these educational experiences, gaining new skills, expertise, and perspective into critical issues at no cost to commissions or their staff.
 Interactions with foreign regulators also feed members’ desire to serve others in a meaningful way, allowing them to apply their skills and talents toward making life better in these countries.

 Educational benefits of NARUC’s international programs include:

-At a time of tight budgets, NARUC’s international programs also helps promote staff retention for member commissions, offering a zero-cost workforce development strategy.
+In support of state utility regulators working to drive meaningful change in energy sectors both at home and abroad, NARUC’s international programs also helps promote staff retention for member commissions, offering a zero-cost workforce development strategy.
 By providing the flexibility and support for staff to participate in NARUC’s international activities, commissions can offer unique opportunities that staff that will not find elsewhere.